nahid-quantum/quantum-projects/quantum-teleportation/README.md

 # Quantum Teleportation Protocol

-This project demonstrates **Quantum Teleportation**, a fundamental quantum information protocol that transfers an unknown qubit state from one place (Alice) to another (Bob) *without physically sending the qubit itself*.
+This project demonstrates **Quantum Teleportation**, a fundamental quantum information protocol that transfers an unknown qubit state from one place (Ameena) to another (Badr) *without physically sending the qubit itself*.

 The process depends on:
 - Quantum entanglement